About the Layman’s Institute

 Steel Fabrication:

-• CWI (Certified Welding Inspector)
+- CWI (Certified Welding Inspector)

-• CWS (Certified Welding Supervisor) and
+- CWS (Certified Welding Supervisor) and

-• CWE (Certified Welding Educator)
+- CWE (Certified Welding Educator)

-The CWS class taught management systems, efficiency, and value-stream mapping. it also re-taught the intricacies of welding in four different processes.
-It also taught “trouble-shooting” in those four processes, and how to accurately bid the welding portion of any steel fabrication job.
-The CWI class taught the intricacies of weld-quality, the root causes of weld discontinuities and weld failure, as well as how to correctly inspect welds.
-We taught how to inspect welds using visual inspection, and several other nondestructive examination methods.
-We taught hundreds of employees, and our employees were in great demand throughout the area because the reputation of our training programs had spread to many other shops.
+The CWI class taught the intricacies of what goes into weld-quality, the root causes of weld discontinuities and weld failures, as well as how to correctly inspect welds.
+I (with the other teachers I trained) taught welders to inspect welds using visual inspection, and other nondestructive examination methods.
+We taught hundreds of our employees, and they were in great demand throughout the area.
+The reputation of our training programs had spread to other shops.

 Lutherie: